pydio/pydio-doc-admin-guide/1_installation_guides/9_troubleshooting.md

 - No progress appear during install

-If the console displays something similar to what is shown in the image below that means there is nothing to worry about.
-The login page appear after a page refresh.
+If during the install there is no progress and the console is show some activities it is OK.
+A manual refresh at the end of the install will laod the login page.

 [:image-popup:1_installation_guides/troubleshooting_install_no_progress.png]

+- The wizard is stucked at the end of the install

+If after the install the page does not refresh automatically in ssl self-signed mode it is OK.
+A manual refresh will laod the login page